-Whether you are planning a date night at home or a game night with friends, it’s fun to have some new options!
-My family loves to play board games, so I’ve compiled a list of the 12 best board games that we have in our game closet!
+Whether you are planning a date night at home or a family game night, it’s fun to have some new options!
+My family loves to play board games, so I’ve compiled a list of the 14 best board games that we have in our game closet!

 These are tried and true games that we actually own and play!
 For the technical sort, some of these games may be considered table top games vs a board game, but all are perfect for game nights!
 I’m going to separate these games into 2 categories.
 Games that can be played with 2 players and games that require 4 or more people.